 The rosemary bush (Rosmarinus officinalis) is a Mediterranean and South American native.
 It belongs to the Lamiaceae family, including mint, oregano, lemon balm, and basil.

-Oxidative stress is caused by free radicals (also known as reactive oxygen species), which are linked to inflammation, aging, and cancer.
+Oxidative stress is caused by free radicals (reactive oxygen species), which are linked to inflammation, aging, and cancer.
 Saliva is one of several anti-oxidative systems found in the human body.

-Japanese researchers discovered that smelling lavender and rosemary essential oils in aromatherapy enhanced saliva production and significantly reduced stress hormone cortisol levels in one study on rosemary benefits.
-They concluded that these oils might both protect and soothe the body from oxidative stress.
+Japanese researchers discovered that smelling lavender and rosemary essential oils in aromatherapy enhanced saliva production and significantly reduced stress hormone cortisol levels.
+They concluded that these oils might protect and soothe the body from oxidative stress.